andresgbecerra/co-induction-anguar/Go for JavaScript Developers/README.md

     }
     ```

-    - To run tests, use the command `go test` from within the directory where the test file lives.
+ > To run tests, use the command `go test` from within the directory where the test file lives.
-    - Test The Add Function from our `math.go` file in utils.

 [Back](#content)